Road trip guide: Conquering Nathia Gali in Pakistan

-Nathia Gali is a mountain resort town at an elevation of 2.450m (8,038ft) above the sea level, located in the Abbottabad District of Khyber Pakhtunkhwa, Pakistan.
+Nathia Gali is a mountain resort town at an elevation of 2.450m (8,038ft) above the sea level, located in the Abbottabad District of Khyber Pakhtunkhwa, in Pakistan.

 Located within the Ayubia National Park, the road to the hill station, also known as Nathiagali, is totally paved but very curvy.
 It’s called Nathia Gali road.
 Nathia Gali is famous for its lush green meadows, deep forests of oak, cedar and pine, where fog in July/August present a glory.
 In winter snowfall adds to the scene.